ElektraInitiative/libelektra/doc/tutorials/specification.md

 changes made to the key database will be written to the underlying mounted file.
 If you want to learn more on mounting and mountpoints in Eletra, refer to [the documentation](https://www.libelektra.org/tutorials/mount-configuration-files).

-To round up this tutorial, we will `kdb umount` these two:
+To round up this tutorial, we will `kdb umount` these two mountpoints:

-1. `sudo kdb umount spec:/sw/org/app/\#0/current` to remove the mountpoint from `kdb spec-mount ...`
+1. `sudo kdb umount spec:/sw/org/app/\#0/current` to remove the mountpoint created with `kdb mount ...`
-2. `sudo kdb umount /sw/org/app/\#0/current` to remove the mountpoint from `kdb mount ...`
+2. `sudo kdb umount /sw/org/app/\#0/current` to remove the mountpoint created with `kdb spec-mount ...`

 In case something went wrong and you want to reset the whole content of your kdb, please refer to [the manpage of kdb reset](https://www.libelektra.org/manpages/kdb-reset).